reelsnap/policies/terms.md

 **Subscription Period:** 1 month(s)

-Certain parts of the Product have different pricing plans, which are available at Provider’s [pricing page](https://example.com/not- public-yet).
+Certain parts of the Product have different pricing plans, which are available at Provider’s [pricing page](not- public-yet).
 Customer will pay Provider the applicable Fees based on the Product tier and Customer’s usage.
 Provider may update
 Product pricing by giving at least 30 days notice to Customer (including by email or notification within the Product), and the change will apply in the next Subscription Period.
 Modifying Section 5.1, fees are inclusive of taxes.